jviera100/hotel-app/README.md

         <ol>
             <li><b>Clone the repository:</b> If you haven't already, clone this project to your local machine.
                 <pre><code class="language-bash">git clone [URL_DEL_REPOSITORIO]
-cd m8d35Hotel</code></pre>
+cd Hotel-app</code></pre>
             </li>
             <li><b>Configure Environment Variables:</b> Create a <code>.env</code> file in the root directory of the project by copying the provided example:
                 <pre><code class="language-bash">cp .env.example .env</code></pre>
                 Open the newly created <code>.env</code> file and fill in any necessary credentials or configurations.
 For local development with Docker Compose, the default values in <code>.env.example</code> for <code>DB_HOST</code>, <code>DB_USER</code>, <code>DB_PASSWORD</code>, <code>DB_DATABASE</code>, and <code>DB_PORT</code> should work as they align with the <code>db</code> service in <code>docker-compose.yml</code>.
             </li>
             <li><b>Build and Run the Containers:</b> From the root directory of the project, execute the following command.
-This will build the application image (if not already built) and start both the application and PostgreSQL database services.
+This will build your application's Docker image (if not already built) and start both the application and PostgreSQL database services.
+The `depends_on` argument in `docker-compose.yml` ensures that the database service starts before your application.
+Note that your application's image is built locally, while the PostgreSQL image is pulled directly from Docker Hub.
                 <pre><code class="language-bash">docker-compose up --build</code></pre>
                 Allow some time for the database service to initialize.
             </li>